jckantor/cbe30338-book/_sources/Readme.md

 # CBE 30338 Chemical Process Control

-This is a repository of class materials for CBE 303338 Chemical Process Control taught during the Spring 2022 semester.
+This is a collection of class materials for CBE 303338 Chemical Process Control taught during the Spring 2022 semester.
 This repository includes existing materials materials from other repositories (notably CBE 30338 and CBE 32338), adds new materials, for access by students, teaching assistants, and other interested parties.

+These materials are maintained and archived at [https://github.com/jckantor/cbe30338-book](https://github.com/jckantor/cbe30338-book).

 ## Course Schedule